Getting your on-page SEO right is a fundamental part of organic search engine optimisation (SEO) and essential to secure high Google rankings.

 - Target just one keyword or phrase per page

-- According to Moz, if you keep your title tags to under 60 characters, at least 90% of them will be displayed properly in SERPs
+- Keep your title tags to under 50 characters so at least 90% of them will be displayed properly in SERPs

 5. Write Meta Descriptions that stand out in the SERPS